The son of a slave owner turns abolitionist and becomes a conductor on the Underground Railroad.

 And they have a problem only she can solve...

 Helen’s illustrations give you an immediate sense of Officer Helga Hedgehog’s personality.
 You see it in Helga’s gentle smile when she opens her door when someone knocks.
-How she leaves it ajar with a stranger waiting outside.
-Or in the way she shakes her leg when she gets excited.
+How she leaves it ajar with the newcomer waiting outside.
+And in the way she shakes her leg when she gets excited.

 The Power of the PenThe Malik Boyd Show on #HeartCityRadio, Philadelphia